pinax-network/graph-networks-libs/README.md

 - generate the types for all libraries using [quicktype](https://quicktype.io)
 - run tests and examples with the new schema

-if there are errors when running the script, find and fix them manually.
+If there are errors when running the script, find and fix them manually.

 ## Versioning